 - Two metal dog bowls with a wide lip

-We ordered our hairpin legs from Hairpin Legs for Less because of their great selection.
+We ordered our hairpin legs from Hairpin Legs for Less (who gifted the product) because of their great selection.
 Even though I ended up choosing the gloss clear powder coat, I still enjoyed being tempted by white, turquoise and even brushed gold.
 The quality is excellent, they were shipped with care, and I was able to customize the height.

 And here is Szuka’s brand new, 1960s-inspired DIY raised dog bowl stand – complete with hairpin legs.

 Once the paint was dry, we attached the legs and dropped in the stainless steel bowls (from Petsmart).
 Szuka took to it right away.
 I photographed it in the dining room because the laundry room – her spot to chow down – is windowless and difficult to photograph.
 You’ll have to trust that it fits perfectly in the corner and looks cute with the turquoise curtains and her matching quilt.